Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Introduction

 The $\sqrt{3}\times\sqrt{3}$ phase exhibits a very different melting process in a closely related system.
 In the kagome Ising antiferromagnet with both nearest and second neighbor interactions~\cite{Kano1953,Wolf1988,Takagi1993,Wills2002}, the intermediate magnetic charge ordered phase is evaded.
 Instead, the $\sqrt{3}\times\sqrt{3}$ phase melts through a floating Kosterlitz-Thouless (KT) phase by two consecutive KT transitions~\cite{Chern2012}.

-The rich melting processes of the $\sqrt{3}\times\sqrt{3}$ phase in the dipolar kagome spin ice and related systems make one wonder if there is any material context in which these processes are manifest and can be tuned~\cite{Damle2015}.
-In this regard, tripod kagome magnets Mg$_2$R$_3$Sb$_3$O$_{14}$, R being rare earth elements, are thought to be the material incarnations of the dipolar kagome spin ice~\cite{Dun2016,Dun2017}.
+The rich melting processes of the $\sqrt{3}\times\sqrt{3}$ phase in the dipolar kagome spin ice and related systems make one wonder if there is any realistic systems in which these processes are manifest and can be tuned~\cite{Damle2015}.
+The dipolar kagome ice was first realized in an artificial kagome array of nanomagnets with the nanosized magnetic bars playing the role of Ising spins~\cite{Rougemaille2011}.
+Direct imagining reveals evidence for the magnetic charge ordered phase and the $\sqrt{3}\times\sqrt{3}$ phase in this system~\cite{Canals2016}.
+Meanwhile, it possesses out-of-equilibrium features unique to nanomagnetic systems ~\cite{Chioar2014kinetic}.

+On the material front, rare-earth based tripod kagome magnets Mg$_2$R$_3$Sb$_3$O$_{14}$ (R$=$Dy, Ho) are thought to be the material incarnations of the dipolar kagome spin ice~\cite{Dun2016,Dun2017}.
 The rare earth ions form ABC stacked kagome planes in this family of materials.
 For compounds made from Kramers magnetic ions such as Dy$^{3+}$, the elementary degrees of freedom are their lowest energy crystal field doublet, which map onto Ising spins.
-The large magnetic moment carried by the Ising spins, along with the relatively weak super exchange interactions, imply that the spins interact predominantly through the magnetic dipole interaction.
+The large magnetic moment carried by the Ising spins, along with the relatively weak super exchange interactions, imply that the spins interact predominantly through the magnetic dipole-dipole interaction.
 The material thus can be modeled as a dipolar kagome spin ice as a first approximation.
 Thermodynamic measurements and neutron scattering have provided experimental evidence for the magnetic charge order in Mg$_2$Dy$_3$Sb$_3$O$_{14}$~\cite{Paddison2016}, which is consistent with the dipolar kagome spin ice picture.

 Quantum effects set in when the rare earth ions are non-Kramers ions such as Ho$^{3+}$~\cite{Dun2019}.
 As the time reversal symmetry no longer protects the degeneracy of the crystal field doublet, the doublet in an isolated ion would split into two quasi-degenerate, non-magnetic singlets due to the low crystal field symmetry.
 Such crystal field effect can be viewed as an effective transverse field acting on the aforementioned Ising spins~\cite{Wang1968}.
-The quantum fluctuations brought in by the crystal field effect competes with the magnetic dipole interaction, thereby offering another handle to tune the physics of dipolar kagome spin ice, and, in particular, the melting processes of the $\sqrt{3}\times\sqrt{3}$ magnetic ground state.
+The quantum fluctuations brought in by the crystal field effect competes with the magnetic dipole-dipole interaction, thereby offering another handle to tune the physics of dipolar kagome spin ice, and, in particular, the melting processes of the $\sqrt{3}\times\sqrt{3}$ magnetic ground state.